 There are many people who prefer to use holistic and or organic management techniques for their herd.
 Lab results are always confidential but in some circumstances our customers request that we consult with their herbalist.
 Although I come from an R&D Animal Health Pharma background, I have been impressed with many of the results I have seen.
 That being said, holistic management is an intensive, every day management lifestyle.
 For people who are willing to put the time into it, it can be very successful.

 There are other companies out there but I have only worked professionally with one which is Land of Havilah and is owned by a master herbologist.
-Her company also offers online herbology classes for those who may be interested in learning more. here is a link to the home page if you wish to explore further.
+This company also offers online herbology classes for those who may be interested in learning more. here is a link to the home page if you wish to explore further.